stablecog/stablecog/src/lib/md/privacy.md

 ### What personal information do we process?

-When you visit, use, or navigate our Services, we may process personal information depending on how you interact with Stablecog, Inc. and the Services, the choices you make, and the products and features you use.
+When you visit, use, or navigate our Services, we may process personal information depending on how you interact with IWANDO LLC (Synthica) and the Services, the choices you make, and the products and features you use.
 Click **[here](#1-what-information-do-we-collect)** to learn more.

 ### Do we process any sensitive personal information?